“I just left him for two seconds”

 You should try searching at her favorite hangout spots, probably an area they are familiar with.
 This could be the garage, yard shed, beneath the car, or even inside your bedroom.
-When frightened, dogs tend to hide in a dark corner where they are assured of their safety before help arrives.
+When feeling threatened, dogs tend to hide in a dark corner where they are sure of their safety before help arrives.

 When looking around the compound, carry the dog’s favorite treats or toys that would encourage them to get out of the hiding.
 Call them by name or make familiar sounds that assure them of their safety.